strapi/documentation/docs/developer-docs/latest/development/backend-customization/controllers.md

 ---
 title: Backend customization - Controllers - Strapi Developer Docs
-description: Strapi controllers are JavaScript files that contain a set of methods, called actions, reached by the client according to the requested route.
-Controllers can be customized according to your needs.
+description: Strapi controllers are files that contain a set of methods reached by the client according to the requested route and can be customized according to your needs.
 sidebarDepth: 3
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/development/backend-customization/controllers.html
 ---